LMMS/lmms.io/README.md

 lmms.io
 ======

-This repo contains the source for LMMS's new WIP website located at http://lmms.io.
+This repo contains the source for LMMS's new website located at http://lmms.io.

 ## How to test the website locally ##